 This term encompasses a series of wars fought in France from 1562 to 1598, centred around the rise of Protestantism.
-It was not simply a religious struggle, however – there were territorial rivalries between aristocratic dynasties, especially the Guise and the Bourbon, associated with Catholic and Protestant sides respectively.
+It was not simply a religious struggle, however – there were territorial rivalries between aristocratic dynasties, especially the Guise and the Bourbon, who were associated with Catholic and Protestant sides respectively.
 These houses were in turn supported by Philip II of Spain and Elizabeth I of England.

 The attitude of the French crown was initially confused, oscillating between persecution and tolerance – there was a blurring of the notions of Protestantism with humanist reform movements, and there were external wars in which protestant rulers were sometimes needed as allies.
-The Massacre of protestant worshippers at Vassy in Champagne in 1562 precipitated the first war.
+The massacre of protestant worshippers at Vassy in Champagne in 1562 precipitated the first war.
 In all, there were eight distinct wars, interspersed by shaky peace agreements.

 The chief names on the Catholic side were the pope (obviously), Catherine of Medici (mother of both Charles IX and Henri III), the Spanish kings and the dukes of Guise (who formed the Catholic League in 1576).

 In 1572, Henry of Navarre married the Catholic Marguerite de Valois in Paris and many Huguenot nobles gathered for the event.
-When Coligny was assassinated by the duke of Guise, there followed five days of general slaughter of Huguenots, known as the St Bartholomew’s Day Massacre, leading on to the fourth in the weary series of wars.
+When Coligny was assassinated by the duke of Guise, there followed five days of general slaughter of Huguenots, known as the St Bartholomew’s Day Massacre, leading on to the fourth in the weary succession of wars.

 The Catholic side was dealt a blow in 1588, when Henry III, although a Catholic, suspected the Guise brothers of treachery and had them lured to Blois and killed.
 Henry III himself was later stabbed and killed by a monk.